 Analysis and Test Results

-We tested a wide range of laptop backpacks to provide a great overview of the current market.
-Each was objectively scored across a few metrics to determine relative levels of performance.
+We tested many laptop backpacks to provide a great overview of the current market.
+Each was objectively scored across a few metrics to determine relative performance levels.
 We compare each across the metrics to give you a glance at which bags are best for specific applications.

 For many, the price will be a significant consideration when purchasing a laptop backpack.
-Some of us can't afford the fancy construction and features found in more expensive bags.
-Of our test group, two stand out above the rest in regards to value.
+Some of us can't afford more expensive bags' fancy construction and features.
+Of our test group, two stand out for value.
 The North Face Borealis offers the best quality for the best price.
 You can depend on it to last for many years, and it has exceptional storage and protection.
-The Tzowla Travel pack is a super inexpensive option that functions well enough for most folks.
-Between the two, the Borealis is to be trusted for use for many years.
-However, the cost of the Tzowla Travel Pack truly can't be beaten.
-While it may not be as durable, it boasts a more stylish and sleek design than the Borealis, and for a much lower price.
-We recommend either bag if you're simply looking for the best value.
+The Matein Travel pack is an inexpensive option that functions well enough for most folks.
+Between the two, the Borealis is likely for durable.
+However, the cost of the Matein pack truly can't be beaten.
+While it may not be as durable, it boasts a more stylish and sleek design for a much lower price than the Borealis.
+We recommend either bag if you're looking for the best value.

 Laptops are fragile and expensive machines that need protection from knocks and blows that could cause damage.
 The laptop compartment architecture is critical in achieving knock-out protection.
-Protection in the form of foam pads or sheaths is common, yet the most protective system utilizes a well-padded suspension system or a separate, well-padded compartment.
-Some of these compartments are built-in, while others that seem to offer the best protection can be taken out of the backpack for effortless utility.
+Protection in foam pads or sheaths is common, yet the most protective system utilizes a well-padded suspension system or a separate, well-padded compartment.
+Some of these compartments are built-in, while others that offer the best protection can be taken out of the backpack for effortless utility.

-Other options that lack padding still might have suspension systems, like the Patagonia Black Hole 25 but have no real padding around the laptop itself.
+Other options might have suspension systems, like the Patagonia Black Hole 25, but have minimal padding around the laptop.
 To find the best protection, consider options with ample padding, separate compartments, and suspension systems that will keep your computer off the ground.
-When considering backpacks that are without structure, like the Cotopaxi Tasra 16L, know that adding items (like a jacket) inside of them will inherently make them more protective.
+When considering backpacks without structure, like the Cotopaxi Tasra 16L, know that adding items (like a jacket) inside will inherently make them more protective.

 Laptop Compartment Size

-Virtually every laptop backpack is designed with some kind of sleeve or slot to accommodate an iPad or tablet.
+Laptop backpacks are typically designed with a sleeve or slot to accommodate an iPad or tablet.
 Though some compartments may seem too large for a small laptop, as you fill your pack with the day's essentials, your computer will have less room to shift around.
 Consider the size of your laptop and choose a pack that will provide the best options.
 The Peak Design Everyday has a secure laptop slot that securely holds a computer.

-The securing system works hand-in-hand with the compartment design to hold the laptop in place, ensuring that it doesn't move.
-Adjustable Velcro straps, like those found on the Thule Paramount, work best.
+The securing system works hand-in-hand with the compartment design to hold the laptop in place, ensuring it doesn't move.
+Adjustable Velcro straps work best.
 Other options don't have these securing systems but have a separate pocket for the laptop.
 Those that are more narrow will limit the range of motion, while wider slots will have your computer shifting around more.
-Some of the bags have no securing system at all, meaning you must take care to set your bag down upright and gently, or be prepared to pay the possible price.
+Some bags have no securing system at all, meaning you must set your bag down upright and gently or be prepared to pay the possible price.

 The last critical feature is the location of the laptop storage compartment within the pack.
-It's important to find options that place the laptop next to the back and protect from weather and hard landings.
-The most protective options have separate padded inserts like the Thule Pack n' Pedal or separate padded pockets like those found in the Incase Icon and Fjallraven Kanken 15".
+It's important to find options that place the laptop next to the back and protect it from weather and hard landings.
+The most protective options have separate padded inserts or separate padded pockets like those found in the Incase Icon and Fjallraven Kanken 15".

 Bags with suspension systems are also more protective.
-Essentially, the laptop sits in the main compartment with the sleeve suspended above the ground.
+The laptop sits in the main compartment with the sleeve suspended above the ground.
 The Mystery Ranch Urban Assault 21 has this feature, which adds protection from setting the bag down too hard.

 In the end, none of these backpacks do a perfect job of protecting a laptop.
-Regardless of which bag you use, the best protection is a keen awareness of how you move with your pack on and how you set it down.
-Although there are refinements we would like to see, we deem the Thule Pack n' Pedal to be the most protective of weather and other impacts.
+Regardless of which bag you use, the best protection is a keen awareness of how you move your pack and set it down.

 The two fundamental features encapsulating comfort are the design of the shoulder straps and the design of the backplate.
 The amount of padding in the shoulder straps is not nearly as significant as the width of the straps and how far apart they are where they attach to the top of the pack.

 When the straps are further apart, they don't generate as much friction, and they don't bite into the neck or armpit.
 Just as important is how wide the strap material is because this helps disperse the weight of the load.
-We also found that packs with a sternum strap (versus those without) do a better job at distributing the force of a load.
-The North Face Borealis and Thule Pack n' Pedal are two of our favorites because of their comfortable shoulder straps and hip belts that help evenly distribute the weight of a load.
+We also found that packs with a sternum strap (versus those without) better distribute the force of a load.
+The North Face Borealis is one of our favorites because of its comfortable shoulder straps and hip belts that help evenly distribute the weight of a load.

 Another key performance metric is comfort when the backpack is completely weighted down.
 Any student knows what it is like to lug around several textbooks and binders, class to class.
-Those that distribute weight well, like the Thule Pack n' Pedal and the Incase Icon, will be more comfortable when weighted.
+Those that distribute weight well, like the Incase Icon, will be more comfortable when weighted.

 Those that rest higher on the back won't sit in the small of your back.
 We appreciated this with smaller backpacks like the Fjallraven Kanken 15" and the Tzowla Travel Pack.
-The Kanken does lose points in this category because of its narrow straps that are quite close together, unlike the Tzowla Travel Pack and the Thule Pack n' Pedal.
+The Kanken does lose points in this category because of its narrow straps that are quite close together, unlike the Tzowla.

-If comfort is your most important deciding factor, look at The North Face Borealis, Incase Icon, and Thule Pack n' Pedal.
-All have wider shoulder straps with a breathable backplate.
-If you prefer a lightweight backpack, check out the Cotopaxi Tasra 16L or the Fjallraven Kanken 15", but be aware that these are more comfortable when filled with less weight.
+If comfort is your most important deciding factor, look at The North Face Borealis and Incase Icon.
+These have wider shoulder straps with a breathable backplate.
+If you prefer a lightweight backpack, check out the Cotopaxi Tasra 16L or the Fjallraven Kanken 15", but be aware that these are more comfortable when their loads are lighter.

 Organization and Storage